snowwolfjay/chaos-simulator/README.md

 # chaos-simulator
-chaos simulation tests
+serials chaos simulation tests

->> 一系列的测试，来研究或者观测混沌现象 - 使用web技术实现
+>> what for.

+>> Not only chaos, but a way to simulate the nature sync and chaos behavior.

+>> Hope it will lead me find the pattern how the tornado or earthquake born then control or simulate it.